 - Tukul Village is a very good hotel with spacious, comfortable rooms set around an internal garden.
 There is a good onsite restaurant that serves a fantastic breakfast (make sure to try the fresh honey) and wifi is good by Ethiopian standards.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Jerusalem Hotel has plain rooms, but they all have impressive views of the mountains.
 There is an onsite restaurant.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.